maholtz/Typoscript/Documentation/Functions/If/Index.rst

 directReturn
 ~~~~~~~~~~~~

+:ts:`directReturn =` :ref:`data-type-boolean`

+If this property exists, no other conditions will be checked.
+Instead the
+true/false of this value is returned.
+Can be used to set true/false with
+a TypoScript constant.

+@TODO: stdWrap since which version?

 .. ### BEGIN~OF~TABLE ###

-.. container:: table-row

-   Property
-         directReturn

-   Data type
-         boolean

-   Description
-         If this property exists, no other conditions will be checked.
-Instead
-         the true/false of this value is returned.
-Can be used to set
-         true/false with a TypoScript constant.

 .. container:: table-row